Hot and cold Therapy

 • Massaging the injured area with ice cubes for about five minutes.

-• When massaging with ice, direct application is permissible as the cubes do not stay in one place.
+• When massaging with ice, direct application is permissible, as the cubes do not stay in one place.

-Risks of Hot and Cold Therapy:
+Risks of Heat and Cold Therapy

-Hot therapy:
+Hot therapy

 When applying heat therapy, you must utilize a warm temperature.
 With temperatures too hot, the skin over the affected area may burn.
 Moreover, using heat therapy on an infection allows it to spread faster.
 Heat pack application should typically last for twenty minutes in each session.
 When heat therapy does not reduce pain or discomfort, it needs to stop immediately.

-Cold therapy:
+Cold therapy

 The application of cold therapy for too long can damage the skin, tissues, or nerves.
 When a cold compress does not reduce pain or discomfort within 48 hours, it is necessary to consult with the doctor.

-Benefits of Hot and Cold therapy:
+Benefits of Hot and Cold therapy

 When applying hot and cold therapy, it is essential to use hot and cold alternatively.
 It is used for recovering from pain occurring due to injury.
 The following are the benefits to note.